al-moreton/etch-a-sketch/README.md

 ## Things I would like to add
 - A better way to change the colour of the squares - at the moment I've written an if statement to split out if an event was `mouseover` or a touch event - but they are effectively doing the same thing - it seems innefficient
+- Grid squares lose aspect ratio when screen size changes - would be nice to not have to reload after changing screen size